 limited and/or the hazard may intermittently occur. absence of multiple, high quality, peer reviewed supporting evidence.
 Suite of controls can be qualified but may have inherent potential for variability.
 Control effectiveness may vary in response to changing conditions.
 Suite of controls are effective but lack redundancy.
-Statistical analysis is available.
 Some instability noted.
 Outliers present.
-There is minimal or no evidence that the (suite of) preventive control(s) reliably prevent the Minimal to no evidence that the suite of controls is effective at preventing the hazard.
-Evidence that the suite of controls is effective or is of poor quality, and may be: Not data driven.
+Limited There is minimal or no evidence that the (suite of) preventive control(s) reliably prevent the hazard, or the evidence suggests the controls are variable in performance, incomplete, and/or unreliable.
+If predictive detection controls are in place, this rating does not apply.
+Minimal to no evidence that the suite of controls is effective at preventing the hazard.
+Evidence that the suite of controls is effective is of poor quality, and may be: Not data driven.
 Grounded in poorly designed experiments.
 Not scientifically valid.
 Out-dated.
-Anecdotal evidence; could be effective, unable to directly verify. ims of effectiveness are based on opinion without porting evidence.
+Anecdotal evidence; could be effective, unable to directly verify.
+Claims of effectiveness are based on opinion without supporting evidence.
 "Best we can do at this time."
 Current and historical performance varies with no assignable cause.
 Recurring instances of the risk scenario.
 Limited data set available; data set is not statistically significant, data/samples may not represent actual conditions (e.g., time-based, geographic, personnel, or other meaningful differences in conditions exist between data collection conditions and use conditions) Data set is unstable.
 Significant outliers.
 "This is how we've always done it."